Thailand denies blocking exports of AstraZeneca vaccines

-Taiwan President Tsai Ing-wen said on Friday Taiwan had ordered 10 million doses from AstraZeneca (AZN.L) , which was mainly producing them in Thailand, but Thailand was "giving priority for vaccines to be used in Thailand". read more
+Taiwan President Tsai Ing-wen said on Friday Taiwan had ordered 10 million doses from AstraZeneca , which was mainly producing them in Thailand, but Thailand was “giving priority for vaccines to be used in Thailand”.

 “Thailand is not blocking exports of AstraZeneca,” deputy government spokesperson Traisuree Taisaranakul said on Twitter late on Saturday.